klee/klee.github.io/projects.md

 	KLEE currently relies on ucLibC, which is not maintained anymore.
 The project would add support for another libc, e.g., see this [attempt to add musl](https://github.com/klee/klee/pull/483).

+* _Support for Floating-point Arithmetic:_

+	KLEE lacks support for symbolic floating-point computation.
+An extension of KLEE for floating point exists (see [KLEE-Float](https://srg.doc.ic.ac.uk/projects/klee-float/)), but it makes intrusive changes to the expression representation and relies on constraint solvers for floating point, which are slow.
+In this project, you would add support for floating-point computations using fixed-point arithmetic.
+While this approach has obvious limitations, it should be relatively easy to add to KLEE and lead to significantly higher performance in many cases.

 For other project suggestions, see [Suggestions for improvement and possible KLEE enhancements](https://github.com/klee/klee/projects/2), [KLEE Extensions](https://github.com/klee/klee/projects/4) and [KLEE's Issues](https://github.com/klee/klee/issues).